Union Station (shopping mall): Closure and redevelopment

 Due to the mall's owner, Lee Najjar, not paying the power bill, Georgia Power shut off electricity to the mall on November 2, 2010 at 10:30 p.m. after tenants were warned.
 Macy's and Sears, however, remained open since they had their own electric meters.
 However, although they initially stayed open after the mall's closure, Macy's announced in January 2011 its plans to leave.
 Sears, the last open store at the mall, remained open for several more months until finally announcing in August 2011 its plans to leave later in the year.

 By January 3, 2011, the foreclosed mall remained closed, and was auctioned at the Fulton County Courthouse the following day.
 The mall was purchased by Colonial Capital, a California investment company.
 Afterwards, the mall was placed back on the market for sale.
 According to Home Rule News, no buyers had shown interest in the property by May 2011.

-In February 2014, the mall was sold to RookerCo, and on October 27, 2014, a demolition ceremony at the site of the former mall took place in order to make way for a Film and Television production facility as well as a distribution center.
+In February 2014, the mall was sold to RookerCo, and on October 27, 2014, a demolition ceremony at the site of the former mall took place to make way for a film and television production facility as well as a distribution center.

-In early 2016 the Atlanta Metro Studios opened for business on the site of the former Shannon Mall.
+In early 2016, the Atlanta Metro Studios opened for business on the site of the former Shannon Mall.
 Atlanta Metro Studios has the two largest purpose-built sound stages in North America.
 The largest purpose-built stage is 80,000 square feet with a 40' clear height.
 The second largest purpose-built stage is 55,000 square feet with 40' clear height.
-Because of the unique configuration of these two enormous stages, they can be subdivided into smaller stages by closing multiple operable sound-proof walls.
+Because of the unique configuration of these two stages, they can be subdivided into smaller stages by closing multiple operable sound-proof walls.
 There is the ability to have as many as 6 smaller stages at one time: (4) 20,000 sq ft and (2) 27,500 sq ft.